yuan-phd/delta-filing/README.md

 - **`tool` role not in training data**: The SFT model wasn't trained with `tool`-role messages.
 The wrapper passes tool results back as a `user` turn prefixed with `[Tool result]`.
 Works in practice but not the cleanest design.
 - **Section name vs ID**: The model occasionally generates `section_id="Risk Factors"` instead of `"1A"`.
 Handled by a normalization map in the wrapper (14 common name→ID mappings).
 - **Three false-positive red flag tests fail across all adapters**: All four adapters over-alarm on healthy companies (JNJ/PG/V), and the binary pass/fail at threshold ≤3 alarm words can't distinguish them.
 The continuous alarm-count metric (above) is the meaningful signal.
-- **`tool_calling` category at ceiling**: Both SFT and GRPO_v2 score 15/15 on tool calling.
+- **`tool_calling` category at ceiling**: Both SFT and GRPO score 15/15 on tool calling.
 Additional ambiguous-intent test cases would be needed to differentiate further.
 - **SFT-retention loss computes on full sequence**: Not just on assistant tokens.
 A minor inefficiency, not a correctness bug, but it dilutes the retention signal and likely contributed to the IPO/cDPO alignment tax magnitude.

 ## Acknowledgments